Treatment of Achilles Tendonitis Using LLLT/PBMT

 Key Points

-- Achilles tendonitis involves inflammation or irritation of the Achilles tendon, typically caused by overuse or excessive stress.
+- Achilles tendonitis involves inflammation or irritation of the Achilles tendon, usually related to overuse or excessive tendon load.

-- Symptoms include pain, swelling, and tenderness along the tendon, often aggravated by activities such as running or jumping.
+- Symptoms include pain, swelling, tenderness and stiffness along the tendon, often aggravated by running, jumping or walking uphill.

-- Common causes include repetitive stress from physical activity, improper footwear, or sudden increases in activity intensity.
+- Common causes include repetitive stress, poor footwear, sudden increases in activity intensity, hill running, high heels, toe walking, and calf tightness.

-- Standard treatments such as rest, ice, and anti-inflammatory medications may provide temporary relief but do not address the underlying cause.
+- Standard treatments such as rest, ice, anti-inflammatory medication, stretching, massage or exercise may provide temporary relief for some people, but are not suitable or effective for everyone.

-- At Laser Pain Therapy, LLLT is integrated into a structured, six-week program, led by Dr Shikha Parmar, offering comprehensive rehabilitation support.
+- At Laser Pain Therapy, LLLT is integrated into a structured six-week program led by Dr Shikha Parmar, with activity advice and rehabilitation support.

 What Is Achilles Tendonitis?